 Its not only consistency of service that affects customer satisfaction, but is it easy for a customer to get their actual problem solved.
 Are your customers calling in to the centre and being pushed from one agent to the next?
 Do your customers have to jump through hoops for a problem to be solved?
 If your service organisation isn’t able to solve customer problems with minimal effort then that will impact customer satisfaction and loyalty.

 At In-gage we developed our quality tool that helps service organisations measure the consistency of service.
-The quality tool allows service organisations to measure the consistency of service based on the individual agent, teams and team manager.
+The quality tool allows service organisations to measure the consistency of service based on the individual agent, teams and team manager inside of salesforce.
 With our quality tool you can get individualised feedback on how your agents and team managers are performing and recommendations for improvement.

 The importance of engaged and well trained employees